Jendma/Jendma/README.md

 </div>

 ### Hi!👋 I'm Tulus Setiawan
-An Undergraduate student, a long-life learner with a passion for mathematics, data science, machine learning, finance, and technology.
+A fresh graduate, a long-life learner with a passion for mathematics, data science, machine learning, finance, and technology.

 - 🔭 I’m currently studying at Universitas Indonesia
 - 🌱 I’m currently learning Data Science, Data Analytics, and Machine Learning Engineering.